 Remember that although learning routines may at times feel repetitive for you, children generally love to repeat them over and over again.
 Be prepared that once you have established particular learning routines, children are pretty likely to remind you and insist on doing them, even if you forget one day or decide to miss them out because of lack of time.

 Give children opportunities to use the language of learning routines

 Many learning routines give children frequent, repeated practice and opportunities to interact and take turns using almost scripted language in specific situations.
 As children become familiar with learning routines, they become increasingly confident in using the language associated with them.
-For this reason, it is a good idea to give children regular opportunities to improvise, role play and re-create similar situations where they have an opportunity to use language they have learnt as part of learning routines more freely and independently.
-This might be, for example, during ‘learning station’ activities where groups of children move round the classroom and take turns to play with the puppet, pretend to be the characters in a story, or use flashcards to role play the part of the teacher in a game.
+For this reason, it is a good idea to give children regular opportunities to improvise, role play and re-create similar situations where they can use language they have learned as part of learning routines more freely and independently.
+This might be, for example, during ‘learning station’ activities where groups of children move around the classroom and take turns to play with the puppet, pretend to be the characters in a story, or use flashcards to role-play the part of the teacher in a game.

 In conclusion …

-Learning routines provide you with seemingly small yet highly significant steps in creating optimal conditions for successful language learning in the pre-primary classroom.
+Learning routines provide seemingly small yet significant steps in creating optimal conditions for successful language learning in pre-primary classrooms.
 In addition to developing children’s feelings of security and self-confidence, learning routines promote internalisation and ‘ownership’ of language through well-rehearsed and repeated scenarios.
 They also allow you to teach and manage your classes in a well-ordered and positive way.